acconeer/acconeer-python-exploration/README.md

 ## Quickstart for Windows

-There is a portable version of Exploration Kit for Windows:
+There is a portable version of the Exploration Kit for Windows:

 * [Download](https://developer.acconeer.com/download/portable_exploration_tool-zip/) the zip file and extract
 * Double click the `update.bat` file and wait for the installation to finish, which takes a couple of minutes
 * Double click the `run_gui.bat`

-**For an in-depth evaluation we recommend a full installation of the Exploartion Kit as described below.**
+For an in-depth evaluation we recommend a full installation of the Exploartion Kit as described below.

 ## Documentation